SUNRUSE-Junk-Drawer/editor/doc/asset-types/sprite-frame.md

                             "y": 16.4
                         }
                     },
-                    "vertices-order": ["an order for the keys of 'vertices' (forming an edge loop)"] }
+                    "verticesOrder": ["an order for the keys of 'vertices' (forming an edge loop)"] }
             },
-            "shapes-order": ["an order for the keys of 'shapes' (back-to-front)"] }
+            "shapesOrder": ["an order for the keys of 'shapes' (back-to-front)"] }
     },
-    "layers-order": ["an order for the keys of 'layers' (back-to-front)"] }
+    "layersOrder": ["an order for the keys of 'layers' (back-to-front)"] }
 ```